The perfect holiday island

 Old Town

+We stayed here at the start of our very first visit to enjoy some extra peace and quiet.
 Victoria had sprained her foot on Koh Lipe, and since Koh Lanta’s hospital is near Old Town, it was also a practical choice.

-The town has a wonderfully local feel, and it didn’t take long before we felt at home.
+The town has a wonderfully local feel, and it doesn’t take long before you feel at home.
+Shopkeepers greet you as you pass by, and there is still plenty of smiling and waving.

 Saladan